karmel-bader/assembly-project/README.md

-this project enable the user to user to enter a number between 0 and 999, and then display: The number in binary format, The number in hexadecimal format and The number in Roman format using subroutines to organize the code
+this project enable the user to enter a number between 0 and 999, and then display: The number in binary format, The number in hexadecimal format and The number in Roman format using subroutines to organize the code